-Let us show one more example of this property based on the SafeApplet.
+The second example is based on SafeApplet.
 Among other things, SafeApplet keeps a table of registered users that can be authenticated with the applet.
 For each user a unique user ID and a set of RSA encryption keys are stored.
-One of the methods in the applet is responsible for unregistering a given user ID.
-The method is called dispatchDeleteKeyPair.
-It takes an APDU, which stores the user ID to be unregistered.
-In case no user with such an ID is registered an ISOException with a proper code (SW_USER_UNREGISTERED) is thrown, otherwise the proper entry in the user table is marked as empty for future reuse.
-The actual proof obligation reads as follows (some things that have been shown already are marked with comments):
+Method dispatchDeleteKeyPair is responsible for unregistering a given user ID, it takes an APDU, which stores the user ID to be unregistered.
+In case no user with such an ID is registered an ISOException with a proper code (SW_USER_UNREGISTERED) is thrown, otherwise the proper entry in the user table is removed: